AWA: South Jersey's Largest and Oldest No-Kill Animal Shelter

-The Animal Welfare Association (AWA), a private, non-profit, 501(c)3 animal welfare organization, operates the oldest and largest low-cost spay/neuter clinic, adoption center and no-kill animal shelter in South Jersey.
+Animal Welfare Association (AWA), a private, non-profit, 501(c)3 animal welfare organization, operates the oldest and largest low-cost spay/neuter clinic, adoption center and no-kill animal shelter in South Jersey.
 We do not receive funds from the government or national groups.
-We rely upon local donations to fund our live-saving programs.
+We rely upon local donations to fund our life-saving programs.
 Through a variety of innovative programs including adoptions, veterinary services, pet therapy, trap-neuter-return and humane education, we strive to ensure that animal companionship is accessible to all.

 Caring for animals... benefiting people

 All healthy and adoptable companion animals that come through AWA's doors are given as long as it takes for us to find them a home of their own, regardless of age, beauty, or infirmity.
 In addition, we provide medical care and treatment for our shelter guests who need a little something extra to make them adoptable.

 65 years of caring...
 Our history

-Founded in 1948, the Animal Welfare Association was one of the first humane organizations formed by a group of volunteers serve Camden County and all surrounding areas.
+Founded in 1948, Animal Welfare Association was one of the first humane organizations formed by a group of volunteers to serve Camden County and all surrounding areas.
 In the early years, dedicated volunteers took homeless animals into their homes and provided them with shelter and love until a new home could be found.
-Committees were devoted to issues educating people about proper pet care, wildlife rehabilitation, and proper sheltering of unwanted animals.
+Committees were devoted to educating people about proper pet care, wildlife rehabilitation, and proper sheltering of unwanted animals.

-No animal is euthanized due to space, length of stay, or for treatable/manageable conditions.euter Clinic, the ABC (animal birth control) Clinic in 1974.
+During the late 1960's and 70's, AWA opened its shelter on a rural dirt road and continued their progressive ways by opening the area's first Spay/Neuter Clinic, the ABC (Animal Birth Control) Clinic in 1974.
 Fees were as low as $25 and in the first year over 1,700 dogs and cats were sterilized.
 In the 1980's, AWA operated numerous community services and added the Pet Therapy Program to honor the bond between people and their pets.

 Beginning in the late 1990's, our shelter started limiting its intake to focus on saving more lives and reducing euthanasia.
 By 2009, the shelter adopted a strong "No-Kill" philosophy.
-To accomplish this, given that every shelter has space constraints, the AWA takes pets in to the shelter by appointments and cannot take in every animal.
+To accomplish this, given that every shelter has space constraints, AWA takes pets in to the shelter by appointments and cannot take in every animal.
 Caring for animals that require extensive medical care or behavioral rehabilitation means that these pets stay in our care longer and it costs more to care for them.
 We are unable to take in animals at all hours of the day without any planning because the pets in the shelter require our care.